 Examples of Wrongful Pregnancy

-In March of 2014, 44-year-old Cynthia Williams filed a wrongful pregnancy lawsuit against Dr. Byron Rosner of Reproductive Health Associates, for a failed sterilization procedure.
+In March of 2014, 44-year-old Cynthia Williams filed a wrongful pregnancy lawsuit against Dr. Byron Rosner of Reproductive Health Associates for a failed sterilization procedure.
 Mrs. Williams, along with her husband, are both carriers of sickle cell anemia.

-Unfortunately, getting pregnant after a tubal litigation isn’t uncommon, and Williams initially had difficulties in obtaining legal representation.
-However, after research into her medical files, it was determined that Dr. Rosner only sterilized Williams’ right-side fallopian tube, which she had lost during at an accident when she was 12-years-old.
+Unfortunately, getting pregnant after a tubal ligation isn’t uncommon, and Williams initially had difficulties in obtaining legal representation.
+However, after research into her medical files, it was determined that Dr. Rosner only sterilized Williams’ right-side fallopian tube, which she had lost during an accident when she was 12-years-old.
 Her left tube was untouched, which caused her pregnancy.

 Another example of wrongful pregnancy occurred in 2003 when Dr. Cattanach, an Australian physician, was found liable for a botched sterilization procedure that resulted in his patient, Kelly Melchior, giving birth.
-According to court documents, Dr. Cattanach failed to detect her right-side fallopian tube, and therefore only performed the operation on the left tube
+According to court documents, Dr. Cattanach failed to detect her right-side fallopian tube, and therefore only performed the operation on the left tube.

 Wrongful Pregnancy Damages